-Buckle up enthusiasts!
-Two exciting Mercedes-AMG cars, the C 63 Coupe and the 2020 AMG GT R are set for India launch on May 27
+Mercedes-AMG C 63 Coupe and AMG GT R to launch in India on May 27

 With carmakers gradually resuming operations, we’re expecting a slew of new car launches in the coming weeks that will aim to revive demand.
 Mercedes-Benz India though wants to resume business with full throttle by launching two of their most exciting cars in India.
 The German carmaker will launch the C 63 Coupe and the updated AMG GT R in India on May 27.
 Due to the ongoing COVID-19 pandemic, the launch will take place digitally.